Don’t Waste Space Packing These 5 Cruise Items

 On more expensive cruise lines, you will find containers full of pool towels on the pool deck.
 You can just help yourself to them, and then put them in the towel drop bins when you have finished.

-If you bring your own towels you will have to find a way of drying them after every swim.
+Why would you want to bring your own towels?
+It makes no sense.
+You will have to find a way of drying them after every swim.
 The last thing you need is extra wet towels hanging around your cabin bathroom.

 Cruise ships are designed for swim-heavy holidays; they are never going to run out of towels!